-Mr. Be enante Mr. Tynan Mr. Linton Mr. Adams Mr. Quinly Goal Weight Rating Weight Rating Weight Rating Weight Rating Weight Rating Increase Cash Flow 25% 3.4 15% 3.4 25% 3.6 25% 2.9 25% 3.0 Business Development 25% 3.0 Strategic Initiatives 10% 3.3 15% 3.0 25% 3.4 25% 3.9 Market Improvement Initiatives 25% 4.3 25% 3.5 Leadership Development 15% 3.6 15% 3.5 20% 4.0 20% 4.0 Cost Reductions 40% 3.9 35% 4.0 Finance Transformation 15% 4.0 Investor Relations Transformation 30% 4.0 IT Transformation 5.01 26 15% 3.6 100 2.0 Safety 5% 3.6 10% 3.0 Support Global Risk Management Program 5% 3.5 5% 3.5 5% 4.0
+Mr. Be Mr. Benante Mr. Tynan Mr. Linton inton Mr. A dams Mr. Quinly Goal Weight Rating Weight Rating Weight Rating Weight Rating Weight Rating Increase Cash Flow 25 % 3.4 15 % 3.4 25 % 3.6 25 % 2.9 25 % 3.0 Business Development 25 % 3.0 Strategic Initiatives 10% 3.3 15% 3.0 25 % 3.4 25 % 3.9 Market Improvement Initiatives 25 % 4.3 25 % 3.5 Leadership Development 15 % 3.6 15% 3.5 20 % 4.0 20 % 4.0

+Cost Reductions 40 % 3.9 35 % 4.0

+Finance Transformation 15 % 4.0

+Investor Relations Transformation 30 % 4.0

+IT Transformation 15 % 3.6

+Safety 5% 3.6 10% 3.0

+Support Global Risk Management Program 5 % 3.5 5% 3.5 5% 4.0

 In assessing the NEOs individual performance, the Committee was provided with detailed documentation substantiating individual performance against each individual objective.
 In awarding a rating to each NEO, the Committee analyzed this documentation and also takes into account the Company's overall financial performance and individual assessments from the Chief Executive Officer.
 In assessing Mr. Benante's performance against his individual goals, the Committee considered Mr. Benante's leadership of the Company to achieve its 2011 strategic, operational, and financial performance objectives.
 The Committee recognized his effort to develop future leaders of the Company.
-In assessing Mr. Tynan's performance against his individual goals, the Committee considered the Company's improved financial performance as well as Mr. Tynan's role in achieving the Company's financial results such as by reducing costs through transforming the Company's finance and information technology functions.
-In assessing Messrs, Linton, Adams and Ouinly's performance against their respective individual performance goals the Committee considered the strategic, operational, and financial performance of the respective business units managed by these NEOs.
+In assessing Mr. Tynan's performance against his individual goals, the Company's financial performance as well as Mr. Tynan's role in achieving the Company's financial results such as by reducing costs through transforming the Company's finance and information technology functions.
+In assessing Messrs.
+Linton, Adams and Quinly's performance of the respective business units managed by these NEOs.
 The Committee considered the magnitude of the organic growth and cash flow realized at each individual business unit and the content and quality of the management development programs developed as well as the number of employees trained through the programs.
 In addition, the Committee also considered the extent Mr. Linton, Mr. Adams, and Mr. Quinly developed and implemented plans to achieve cost reductions, and the extent they developed and implemented strategic plans to manage risk.
 Based on their achievements and corporate performance, the Committee determined that Mr. Benante as well as all the other NEOs achieved 130% of their individual performance objectives for an overall rating of 3.6.